samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 Roleplaying is, literally, the act of playing out a role.
 In this case, it’s you as a player determining how your character thinks, acts, and talks.
 Roleplaying is part of every aspect of the game, and it comes to the fore during social interactions.

-As you roleplay, consider whether you prefer an active approach or a descriptive approach, each of which is described in “[Social Interaction Example.](#SocialInteractionExample)”
+As you roleplay, consider whether you prefer an active approach or a descriptive approach, each of which is described in "[Social Interaction Example.](#SocialInteractionExample)"

 The DM uses an NPC’s personality and your character’s actions and attitudes to determine how an NPC reacts.
 A cowardly bandit might buckle under threats of imprisonment.
 A stubborn merchant refuses to help if the characters badger her.
 A vain dragon laps up flattery.